wasamasa/waka/README.rst

 Language
 --------

-This is an informal summary of waka's grammar.
+This is an informal summary of the grammar.
 REPL mode accepts sequences whereas batch mode expects a superset of them known as a score.